OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-05.md

 ## Galatians 5:18

-But if you are led by the Spirit, you are not under the law.
+Yet if you are guided by the Spirit, you are not under the law.

 ## Galatians 5:19